Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Over-the-counter products may be sold online.

-In respect of pharmacy-only and prescription-only products, only public pharmacies based in Germany may market medicinal products online in addition to their regular pharmacy activity (Section 43(1)(1) of the Medicinal Products Act, Section 11a of the Pharmacy Act).
+In respect of prescription-only products, only public pharmacies based in Germany may market medicinal products online in addition to their regular pharmacy activity (Section 43(1)(1) of the Medicinal Products Act, Section 11a of the Pharmacy Act).

 Named patient supply